Foodle Club

 Alternatively, you can save the instructions by clicking on the floating heart on the right-hand side of the screen.

-• Braised beef short ribs in red wine
+Braised beef short ribs in a red wine gravy

 A roast duck on a serving plate with roast potatoes and vegetables.